lukigold/computer-science-unibe/Datenbanken/readme.md

-# introduction to PostgreSQL, how databases work and are built up
+# introduction to PostgreSQL, how databases work and how they are built up